 Why is pupil voice important?

 Sharing views and ideas promotes a sense of belonging within our school and heightens well-being.
 It is important for our pupils to be proud of their achievements and their school and we treat this with the importance it deserves.
-You can see the results of our most recent questionnaire click here.

 What should your child do if they have a concern?